 - How do I become an AWS engineer?
 Amazon has a formal certification available for AWS DevOps engineers, but the certification isn't necessary to perform the job.
 Regardless, interested professionals need to learn how to manage AWS instances, which involves many different skills.

 - How do I get and use AWS?
 You can get started with AWS using the free tier, which allows limited free use for up to one year.
-For pricing at the US East region, S3 pricing starts at $0.023 per GB, while EC2 instances start at $0.0059 per hour.
+S3 pricing starts at $0.023 per GB, while EC2 instances start at $0.0059 per hour (may vary by region).

 In addition to the aforementioned EC2 and S3 services, other services exist in the AWS portfolio.
 CloudFront, a content-delivery network (CDN), mirrors resources at "edge locations" to improve page loading time.
 Relational Database Service (RDS) is a scalable database server that supports MySQL/MariaDB, PostgreSQL, Oracle, and Microsoft SQL Server, as well as Amazon's own Aurora implementation of MySQL.
 Similarly, DynamoDB offers scalable NoSQL database support.
 Elastic Beanstalk allows users to quickly deploy and manage applications in the cloud from preconfigured container images.